sangkilc/ICSE-2020-SV-Handbook/README.md

 [Clowdr](icse2020.clowdr.org/), which provides a convenient interface for virtual conferences.
-At a high level, Clowdr joins a youtube live video and a Slido room in a single page, so that the audiences can easily ask questions while watching the video.
-Once you are ogged into Clowdr, you will be able to see on-going live sessions (by clicking the Sessions button).
+At a high level, Clowdr joins a youtube live video and a Slido room in a single page, so that the audiences can easily ask questions while watching the video stream.
+Once you are logged into Clowdr, you will be able to see on-going live sessions (by clicking the Sessions button).
 If you enter one of the sessions, then you will be able to see an embedded youtube video in the page as well as an embedded Slido form, which can be used to ask questions: